-Typically, this entire process takes three to five business days to complete.
+Typically, this entire process takes four to five business days to complete.
 With our expedited service, we typically fulfill your order within three business days (not counting weekends, and holidays).

 Five to ten days?
 Why does it take so long?

 We’re connecting you with an actual practicing licensed mental health care professional.
 Sometimes, it takes time for you to get on their schedule.